Find the right hiking tent for your adventures by knowing exactly what you should be looking for.

 With its 3.8 pounds, the Hubba Hubba is just a little heavier than the Dagger and the Copper Spur but can still be considered lightweight.

 Related Reading: 18 Best Hiking Leggings to Keep you Comfortable on Your Hike

 If you are looking for an affordable hiking tent that still offers you comfort and space, then the Kelty Dirt Motel 2 is the one for you.

-The tent has great headroom and big doors in the tent and in the fly.
-On the downside though this is not the lightest tent as it weighs 4.8 pounds.
+The tent has great headroom and big doors in the tent and the fly.
+On the downside, though, this is not the lightest tent as it weighs 4.8 pounds.

 But you can expect great cover and ventilation, making it the perfect three-season hiking tent which won’t break the bank.

 Related Reading: The Best Hiking Footwear for Every Hiker

-If you are hiking in warmer weather and looking for a tent that offers you good ventilation then look no further than this single-walled tent.
+If you are hiking in warmer weather and looking for a tent that offers you good ventilation, look no further than this single-walled tent.
 The TNF Stormbreak provides great ventilation, good headroom and large doors.

 You’ll want to spend a couple of days around the campsite after setting this one up; this is the most livable hiking tent on this list.
 It’s a good option if you only have a short hike to your campsite.

-However, if you are looking for a lightweight or ultralightweight tent, then this is definitely not it.
-The total weight of the Stormbreak comes in at 5.9 pounds making it heavy for modern standards.
+However, if you are looking for a lightweight or ultralightweight tent, this is definitely not.
+The total weight of the Stormbreak comes in at 5.9 pounds, making it heavy for modern standards.